fredgibbs/fredgibbs.github.io/courses/american-food/schedule-orig.md

 - HINTS FOR THE FINAL via course retrospective

 ## Jun 28
+- NO CLASS.
+All work due via email.
 - DUE: 750-800 word book review of either Kauffman or Twitty
 - DUE: 800-1000 word website analysis
 - For both assignments, see important questions/goals listed under June 21.